oluyalireuben/StudentsDashboard/README.md

 <b> <br>CONTRIBUTING: <br> </b>

-Feel free to contribute to the development this website by opening issues and pull requests.
+Feel free to contribute to the development this website by opening issues and pull requests as the website is still under development.

 <b> <br>CONTACT US: <br> </b>
 If you have any questions concerning website building, please contact us